ContextLab/storytelling-with-data/assignments/assignment 2/submissions/buckley_abigail/README.md

 # Overview

 I analyzed a dataset on happiness, reading the csv file and creating a pandas dataframe.
-From there I cleaned up the dataset by removing NaN values and irrelevant columns.
+From there I cleaned up the dataset by removing NaN values and irrelevant columns and recasting ordinal data as numerical data so that I could better graph and execute calculations.
 I also made some simple plots from both the dataframe and an extracted numpy array.

 # Downloading the dataset